-Families can celebrate this holiday season at the “happiest place on Earth.”
+Families can celebrate this holiday season at the “happiest place on Earth” beginning on November 8th and continuing through January 6th, 2020.
 Special festivities are planned for both Disney California Adventure Park as well as Disneyland.
 You can expect to enjoy parades, shows, fireworks, festive decor, music, food, and much more.
 Tickets are available online.

 345 S. Lake Ave., Pasadena, CA

-Families are invited to enjoy Holidayfest in Pasadena on Saturday, December 1st from 12:00 pm to 5:00 pm.
-This special event features horse and carriage rides, carolers, visits with Santa, crafts for kids, a scavenger hunt, in-store promotions, and much more.
+Families are invited to enjoy Holidayfest in Pasadena on Saturday, December 7th from 12:00 pm to 5:00 pm.
+This special event features holiday characters, photos with Santa, a scavenger hunt, holiday crafts, carolers, in-store promotions, and much more.
 Check the website for details.